Edenvale – The Talbot Estate

 Oakland Tribune May 22, 1950

-In 1950 Durant park is dedicated as the “East Bay State Park” under the California park system.
-In a dedication speech, it was noted the there were many trees and plants from F.C Talbot estate, and they were included in the Historical Arboretum, which is a separate park from the Oakland Zoo.
+In 1950, Durant Park was dedicated as the “East Bay State Park” under the California park system.
+A dedication speech noted that many trees and plants from F.C.
+Talbot’s estate were included in the Historical Arboretum, a separate park from the Oakland Zoo.

 The row of Canary Island Palms

-In 1951 the park was renamed “Joseph Knowland State Arboretum and Park.”
-Now called Knowland State Arboretum and Park and the Oakland Zoo.
+In 1951, the park was renamed “Joseph Knowland State Arboretum and Park.”
+It is now known as Knowland State Arboretum and Park and the Oakland Zoo.

-In 1962 a fire destroyed the building that had been home to Effie, the elephant until 1959.
-The building had been marked unsafe.
-The building was built in 1890, was part of the Talbot Estate.
+In 1962, a fire destroyed the building home to Effie, the elephant, until 1959.
+The building, built in 1890, was part of the Talbot Estate.
+It had been marked unsafe.

 The Estate Today